 Giovanna joined BerlinRosen after managing publicity and national media outreach for multiple clients at Fenton, where she worked with the Robert Wood Johnson Foundation, the Annie E. Casey Foundation, the Centers for Disease Control and Prevention and TEDMED.
 Previously, Giovanna worked in health policy communications at Burness Communications in the Washington, DC area.
 She has worked on a number of political campaigns, including Obama for America’s 2008 Ohio operation and now Senator Chris Murphy’s first House race in Connecticut.

 Giovanna is a Pennsylvania native who lives in Brooklyn.
 She loves bocce, yoga and all-things Bravo.
 She graduated Cum Laude from Emerson College where she studied marketing communication.

-An Account Director in BerlinRosen’s national issue advocacy practice, Mark Ro Beyersdorf is a seasoned advocate and writer with experience leading policy, advocacy, and communications initiatives for campaigns, congressional leaders, civil rights organizations, issue coalitions, and grassroots organizations in New York City, Washington, D.C., and nationally.
+A Vice President in BerlinRosen’s national issue advocacy practice, Mark Ro Beyersdorf is a seasoned advocate and writer with experience leading policy, advocacy, and communications initiatives for campaigns, congressional leaders, civil rights organizations, issue coalitions, and grassroots organizations in New York City, Washington, D.C., and nationally.